omgardner/lan-file-sharer/README.md

 ## Why use this?
 - You don't want to use a cloud service to share your files between devices
 - you want a pretty and responsive UI to access a file server
-- Quickly paste some text and upload it as a .txt file
+- scan a QR code to quickly connect to to the webpage

 ## How to run
 - [Install NodeJS](https://nodejs.org/en)